Aid enters Nagorno-Karabakh as ceasefire implementation under way

 Separately, Russia said it had delivered more than 50 tonnes of food and other aid to Karabakh.

 More than 20 other aid trucks, bearing Armenian number plates, have been lined up along a nearby roadside since July.
-Azerbaijan said at the time this convoy amounted to a “provocation” and an attack on its territorial integrity.
+Azerbaijan said at the time that this convoy amounted to a “provocation” and an attack on its territorial integrity.

 The ethnic Armenian leadership said that the terms of their ceasefire with Azerbaijan were being implemented, with work proceeding on the delivery of humanitarian aid and evacuation of the wounded.

-Work was under way to restore electricity supplies by September 24, it said in a statement.
+Work was under way to restore the electricity supply by September 24, it said in a statement.

 Armenians as ‘equal citizens’